 How to Apply?

-Please send us an email stating your interest to Info@ecpalestine.org, with “The Palestinian Women’s Rights” as the subject line and we will send you the application form.
-Should you have any questions, please do not hesitate to contact us and we look forward to hearing from you!
+Please email us your interest at Info@ecpalestine.org, with “The Palestinian Women’s Rights” as the subject line.
+We will then send you the application form.
+Please do not hesitate to contact us if you have any questions.

 Find us online